Illumina recommends locating the instrument in a post-PCR laboratory, because the final product collected from the instrument is amplified libraries.

 Do not use adapters other than those provided in NeoPrep library prep kits.
 The adapters are especially formulated to work in the digital microfluidics environment.

 A sample sheet can be loaded during the Load Library Card step.
 If you are not using the default index adapter layout, create and edit a sample sheet to record information about your samples and indexes.
 Illumina recommends that you use IEM to create an appropriate sample sheet.
-For more information, see the Illumina Experiment Manager User Guide.
+For more information, see the Illumina Experiment Manager Software Guide.

 Use the following required pipettes and tips.
 Other pipettes and tips are not supported and can result in reagents not dispensing properly and run failure.